Pennsylvania trout hunters tally fish in overlooked streams

-In addition to temperature, Jordan and his students measured pH and conductivity of the streams with handheld meters.
-They used an acid titration method to measure alkalinity.
-All of those parameters are important in determining ideal trout habitat, says Jordan.
+Aside from temperature, the team also measured the pH and conductivity of the streams with handheld meters.
+Additionally, they used an acid titration method to measure alkalinity.
+Jordan says that each of these parameters is important to consider in determining the ideal habitat.

 “In the streams with a pH near basic, they (trout) were good.
 But we didn’t have any fish in acidic springs due to acid rain,” said Jordan.
-No trout were found in streams with temperatures higher than 20 degrees Celsius.
-The ideal temperature seems to be just below 18 degrees, he says.
+Trout were not found in streams with temperatures higher than 20 degrees Celsius.
+Instead, the ideal temperature seems to be just below 18 degrees, according to Jordan.

-The study also confirmed what some anglers have known for a while: Trout can live near coldwater inputs flowing into the Susquehanna River.
+A well-known fact amongst anglers, the study confirmed that trout can live near coldwater inputs flowing into the Susquehanna River.
 “A lot of trout are living at the intersection of the big river and small streams,” said Jordan.
 “That’s probably a very important habitat for them.”

 And while the findings are valuable for Pennsylvania trout, the work was also good for Jordan’s students.